alexamies/buddhist-dictionary/data/dictionary/dictionary-readme.txt

    > SET foreign_key_checks = 0;

    Load the data.
 Look for the foreign key problem with a select statement.
-   For the Sanskrit table use a statement like
+   For the Sanskrit table use statements like

    > SELECT id FROM sanskrit WHERE grammar NOT IN (SELECT id FROM sans_grammar);
+   > SELECT id FROM sanskrit WHERE word_id NOT IN (SELECT id FROM words);

    For the character table use a statement like